ARGen: Affect-Reinforced Generative Augmentation towards Vision-based Dynamic Emotion Perception: Related Work

-To address the misalignment between pre-training objectives and human intent, reinforcement learning \cite{sutton1998reinforcement} has recently been introduced into generative modeling.
-Prior works \cite{wu2023human,wallace2023end,zhang2025adadiff} leverage reinforcement learning to fine-tune diffusion models using human feedback or task-specific reward functions, improving text-image alignment, aesthetic appeal, and perceptual quality.
-In contrast, our approach focuses more on leveraging reinforcement learning to select more efficient and controllable dynamic emotion generation strategies.
+To align pre-training objectives with specific target intent, reinforcement learning (RL) \cite{sutton1998reinforcement} has been introduced to fine-tune diffusion models.
+Prior works \cite{wu2023human,wallace2023end,zhang2025adadiff} utilize human feedback or task-specific rewards to optimize text-image alignment, aesthetic appeal, and perceptual quality.
+In contrast, instead of uniform fine-tuning, our approach leverages RL to adaptively select efficient and controllable inference strategies tailored for dynamic emotion generation.